 A Cornish Barn

 If you want to combine your trip with a bit of history then Glebe Barn is a great choice.
 It may be secluded but it is also nearby a handful of historical sites.
-Stroll around The world-famous Eden Project, the Lost Gardens of Heligan, or the National Maritime Museum at Falmouth to name but a few.
+Stroll around The world-famous Eden Project, the Lost Gardens of Heligan, or the National Maritime Museum at Falmouth tare just some of the best things to do in Cornwall with kids.
 There are several beaches nearby or make your way down near the coves to take in some of the UK’s most spectacular views.

 As expected the cottage will have everything you need with a shop and pub all within walking distance.
 There is a seating area outside and even a creek for the kids or your dogs to play in.